 Where to go for help

-Navigating the rental market can be challenging, so remembering to keep thorough records throughout your tenancy is a good idea, in case any queries arise.
+Navigating the rental market can be challenging when finding your new home, so remember to keep thorough records throughout your tenancy in case any queries arise.

 By doing a quick online search, you’ll find many state- and territory-specific tenant advice websites and organisations that help tenants with a range of issues, including tenant responsibilities, privacy rights and dispute resolution.

 If you’ve read through our guide, secured a property and are ready for the move, the next step is to consider renters insurance to cover your furniture and possessions.